 Mediation is the fastest-growing form of alternative dispute resolution.
 A mediator acts as a neutral third party who encourages and assists positive communication and collaboration between parties to negotiate a solution to the dispute.

 Julian is a professionally designated mediator and conducts in-person mediations throughout the GTA and virtual mediations throughout Ontario.
-He has extensive experience working with small businesses, entrepreneurs and throughout the health care spectrum.
+He has extensive experience working with small businesses, throughout the health care spectrum, and in academia.

 Workplace restoration aims to improve the health and safety of a workplace in the midst of conflict.
 It involves exploring how a workplace functions, analyzing information to provide insight into what could be the cause of the problems and offering tangible solutions for implementation.

 Julian brings years of qualitative research and analysis experience, certifications in Advanced Workplace Restoration and as a Workplace Fairness Analyst, and a license as a Private Investigator to provide precise and comprehensive solutions to improve the health and fairness of any workplace.